- Planning to buy Woolworths shares?

 One big question you'll have to answer is whether you want to invest in shares or an ETF.
 An ETF (Exchange-Traded Fund) is considered to be a less risky option because it invests in a group of companies or market indices rather than relying on the performance of a specific company.
 This means less volatility, and you win if the market wins, but it is less interesting for those looking to actively manage their investments.

-ETFs with exposure to Woolworths incude iShares MSCI Australia ETF, Fidelity International Index Fund, and Vanguard Total International Stock Index Fund.
+ETFs with exposure to Woolworths incude iShares MSCI Australia ETF (EWA), Fidelity International Index Fund (FSPSX), and Vanguard Total International Stock Index Fund (VGTSX).

 Step 5: Decide your order type

 Orders are how you tell online brokers what sort of trades you'd like to make, and decide how you'd like your money to behave.

 A market order is an order to buy shares at the current market price.
 In fast-moving markets, these prices can change while you're making the trade.
 Let’s say you place an order for Woolworths shares at $40.
 You place an order but by the time it executes the share price has dropped to $38.
 You will get your shares at the lower price.
 The same situation applies if the share price goes up while your order is being executed.